Tom Steinberg is the founder and director of mySociety.

 In 2007 he co-authored The Power of Information Review with Ed Mayo and the Strategy Unit, and from 2010-2012 was a member of the UK government’s Public Sector Transparency Board.
 He’s also proud to be an advisor to Code For America.

-He is a US/UK citizen and currently lives in Stroud.
+He is a dual US and UK citizen and currently lives in Stroud, in the UK.